 Then, from April 23–25, 1951, the Patricias had to fight Canada’s best-known engagement of the war, the Battle of Kapyong.
 About 700 2PPCLI troops heroically held a defensive hilltop position on Hill 677, alongside the 3rd Battalion of the Royal Australian Regiment and gunners of the New Zealand Royal Regiment of Artillery, from an attack by 5,000 Chinese troops.
 Lt.
 Col. Stone said his men were “fit, morale high,” and “show[ed] lots of guts in close contact.”
 Ten Canadians were killed and 23 wounded, compared to about 2,000 Chinese losses.
 But the free Korean capital, Seoul, was saved, and in conjunction with allied valour all along the wider front, the north’s offensive was stalled.

 After that, most of the action Canadians saw occurred in a small area north of Seoul—mostly patrols: small groups of soldiers, with faces blackened, creeping up cautiously on enemy positions, avoiding minefields, to observe, assess, obtain information, and possibly capture Chinese prisoners for questioning.
-Stumbling on a large enemy force, making “contact” and taking incoming fire, a patrol would beat a hasty retreat through the mud and muck of rice paddies and foliage, then radio in enemy coordinates for artillery support, hoping an allied barrage might stop the enemy advance.
+Stumbling on a large enemy force, making “contact,” and taking incoming fire, a patrol would beat a hasty retreat through the mud and muck of rice paddies and foliage, then radio in enemy coordinates for artillery support, hoping an allied barrage might stop the enemy advance.
 Private Doug Carley of the 2nd Battalion Royal Canadian Regiment got the Military Medal for doing precisely that on the night of Dec.
 13, 1951, near Hill 166.

-In November that year, in the face of another bitter “Red Chinese” attack, the Royal 22nd Regiment (the Van Doos), defended Hill 355 (Kowang San), 40 kilometres north of Seoul, alongside the U.S. 3rd Infantry Division.
+In November of that year, in the face of another bitter “Red Chinese” attack, the Royal 22nd Regiment (the Van Doos) defended Hill 355 (Kowang San), 40 kilometres north of Seoul, alongside the U.S. 3rd Infantry Division.
 Chinese bombardment and waves of infantry assaults initially pushed the Americans off the summit, and U.S. troops were forced to withdraw through Canadian positions at night.

 Lt.
 Col. Jacques Dextraze, the future general and Chief of the Defence Staff, then in command of the 22nd in their trenches, described the rapid retreat of the Americans.
-He said their lit cigars resembled slow motion tracer fire moving back as the dug-in Van Doos stayed in position for the next Chinese attack.
+He said their lit cigars resembled slow-motion tracer fire moving back as the dug-in Van Doos stayed in position for the next Chinese attack.

 The Van Doo defenders bravely withstood wave after wave of assaults, with 16 killed and 44 wounded.
 One soldier described how his machine gun barrel glowed red as they mowed down countless Chinese attackers.
 A few days later, the Americans forced the Chinese back and retook Kowang San.